buymeagoat/Selenite/docs/pre-build/PRE_BUILD_VERIFICATION.md

 ### MVP Success Criteria
 All 11 criteria defined:
-1. Login with admin account ✓
+1. Login with admin account OK
-2. Upload via drag-and-drop or file picker ✓
+2. Upload via drag-and-drop or file picker OK
-3. Job queued with progress ✓
+3. Job queued with progress OK
-4. Transcript viewable and downloadable ✓
+4. Transcript viewable and downloadable OK
-5. Tag jobs and filter ✓
+5. Tag jobs and filter OK
-6. Search by filename/content ✓
+6. Search by filename/content OK
-7. Play audio from modal ✓
+7. Play audio from modal OK
-8. Export in 6 formats ✓
+8. Export in 6 formats OK
-9. Responsive on all devices ✓
+9. Responsive on all devices OK
-10. Settings for password and defaults ✓
+10. Settings for password and defaults OK
-11. Max 3 concurrent jobs enforced ✓
+11. Max 3 concurrent jobs enforced OK

 **Assessment**: Clear, measurable success criteria.
 No ambiguity about when the project is "done".

 ---

-## 11. Scope Management ✅
+## 11. Scope Management [OK]

 ### In Scope (MVP)
 - [x] All features in requirements clearly listed